Some dynamics in real quadratic fields with applications to inhomogeneous minima

 The plot of $\dim(X_t)$ contains a number of plateaus as illustrated in the case $K=\Q(\sqrt{5})$ above.
 Sometimes these are actually set-theoretic plateaus, and the following proposition demonstrates that $\pi^{-1}(X_t)$ is particularly simple in such cases. \begin{proposition} Suppose that $X_t = X_{t-\eta}$ for some $\eta>0$.
 Then $\pi^{-1}(X_t)$ is a subshift of finite type. \end{proposition} \begin{proof} By Proposition \ref{uppertight}, we may choose $n\in\NN$ so that Thus $\pi^{-1}(X_t) = \Sigma\langle\scr{T}_n(t,I)\rangle$, which is expressible directly as an SFT via a 0-1 matrix when viewed in block form in $\Sigma_{m}$ for some $m$ (namely, any $m\geq n-1$). \end{proof}

-\begin{theorem} $\ES(K)\cap K$ is dense in $\ES(K)$. \end{theorem} \begin{proof} First suppose that $t\in\ES(K)$ is an isolated point.
+Finally, we prove the main density result. \begin{proof}[Proof of Theorem \ref{main}] First suppose that $t\in M(\T_K)$ is an isolated point.
 By the previous proposition, $\pi^{-1}(X_t)$ is a subshift of finite type, which is to say that it can be described by a 0-1 transition matrix when viewed in block form $\Sigma_m$ for some $m$.
 Since $t$ is isolated, we know by Lemma \ref{newword} that $\pi^{-1}(X_t)$ contains a finite word $w$ that does not occur in $\pi^{-1}(X_{>t})$.
 Let $s=uwv\in\Sigma$ with $M(\pi(s))=t$.
 Viewed in $\Sigma_m$, there is by the Pigeanhole Principle a repeated block in both $u$ and $v$.
 We can then truncate $u$ and $v$ and loop the segment between these books indefinitely to produce an element $s'\in \pi^{-1}(X_t)$ that contains $w$ and is eventually periodic in both directions.
-Then $\pi(s')$ is a $K$-point by Lemma \ref{periodK}, and $M(\pi(s'))=t$ since $s'$ contains $w$, so $t\in K$ by Proposition \ref{KptMK}.
+Then $\pi(s')$ is a $K$-point by Lemma \ref{periodK}, and $M(\pi(s'))=t$ since $s'$ contains $w$.